 Wood carving (preview): Pretty large coloured wood carving:

-This is a group effort (in process), read on ...
+This is a group effort, read on ...

 The theme of this woodcut relief is bicycles.
 It is intended as a back plate for a sort of a "mobile tool cabinet" on wheels - narrow and tall, and made of metal.
 This cabinet (seen behind the wood carving in the photo) is already in use in the bicycle workshop at Kofoeds Skole where, among other things, they fix bikes for people.
 It was created with the specific purpose of holding tools for bicycle maintenance.